ismapolis/Aries-credential-flow/README.md

 ```

-Holder receives an offer with the possible credentials he can request.
-In this example, he proposed attributes that match the UniversityDegreeCredential schema.
-What the holder receives are the potential credentials, which are not verifiable because they are sent without the proof attribute.
+When the issuer receives the `request-credential` message, he checks whether he knows the credential type.
+This seems unnecessary because the issuer has already done it when generating the offer, but remember that may not always be the case; the holder may start the communication flow directly with a request.
+Additionally, the issuer also looks for previously generated credentials for the holder's DID.

 ```
 // Issuer terminal